apache/tvm/docs/dev/device_target_interactions.rst

 * The :ref:`Target <tvm-target-specific-target>` class contains a description of the device on which a function will run.
-It is exposed both to the target code generators and to the earlier optimization passes.
+It is exposed both to the target code generators and to the optimization passes.

 * The :ref:`target code generators <tvm-target-specific-codegen>`
   construct a :ref:`Module <tvm-runtime-system-module>` consisting of